Live in Eindhoven

 Live in Eindhoven is the second live album by American band Death.
-It was recorded in Eindhoven, Netherlands at Dynamo Open Air in May 1998 and released on October 30, 2001, through Nuclear Blast.
+It was recorded in Eindhoven, Netherlands at Dynamo Open Air on May 31, 1998 and released on October 30, 2001, through Nuclear Blast.
 The album was also released in DVD format.
 The performance of "Spirit Crusher" was released as a music video.
 It was their final release before Chuck Schuldiner succumbed to brain cancer.
-Some of the proceeds, if bought directly from Nuclear Blast, were sent to Schuldiner.